 reviewing the response, staff may take any appropriate action including any of the following actions:

 - Send the regulated entity a draft Proposed Administrative Consent Order and negotiate a proposed settlement for Commission review; - ii.
-Request that the regulated entity provide additional information; - iii.
-Take the next appropriate enforcement action; or - iv.
-Notify the regulated entity that the response resolved one or more violations identified in the Notice of Violation.
+Request that the regulated entity provide additional information; or - iii.
+Take the next appropriate enforcement action.

 7. Administrative Consent Order